Te Pūkenga Koeke o Te Whare Taonga o Te Arawa

 The Pūkenga is broadly representative of all hapu of Te Arawa and consists of no more than 10 members.
 The Chairperson is elected from the Pūkenga members and is currently Piwiki Heke.
 The Pūkenga meets four times a year.

 The Museum cares for more than 2,000 taonga in a kaitiaki role, in liaison with Te Pūkenga (Te Pūkenga Policy PDF).

 Our dedicated volunteer guides make Government Gardens visits interesting and entertaining.
-They provide scheduled twice daily tours for visitors from all over the world.
+They provide scheduled daily tours for visitors from all over the world.

 Before graduating as guides, Rotorua Museum volunteers complete a free comprehensive training course to ensure they can knowledgeably share the stories of Rotorua, its people and its treasures.

 Becoming a volunteer guide gives you a range of Museum benefits: